 5. The five things

-We tend to think only about the problem over and over in our minds when we are in the midst of it.
+When we’re in the middle of a problem, we tend to dwell on it over and over in our minds.
 This exercise requires you to sit in front of each other and tell each other five things you love about each other.
 It could be your bodies, something you do, your personality traits, an incident.
 Try your best to not connect those things to the fight.

 If you’re wondering how to forgive someone for cheating, you have to think less about what hurt you and more about what you love about your partner.
 Do not talk about the fight or the argument.
 Just tell your partner five things you love about them.